Call recording laws

 United Kingdom (U.K.)

-Several laws govern the practice of recording calls in the United Kingdom (U.K.).
-Unless you can guarantee the call won't be shared with any third parties, it's best to think of the U.K. as an "all-parties' consent" jurisdiction.
+Several laws, including the Regulation of Investigatory Powers Act 2000 and the UK GDPR govern the practice of recording calls in the United Kingdom (U.K.).
+Because of restrictions around sharing recorded calls with third parties, you can think of the U.K. as an "all-parties' consent" jurisdiction.

 Europe/data privacy